-As an example of a 2D hatch cover analysis, the wireframe of a Multi-Purpose vessel is shown.
-This example from our Naval Architects present a 2D wire frame, to undertaken large FE structure analysis.
-The Naval architects use this 2D model for rigorous analysis.
+An example of a 2D hatch cover analysis is the wireframe 2d model presented of a Multi-Purpose vessel.
+Our Naval Architects create these 2D wire frame models consequently, to undertaken large FE structure analysis.
+Hence, the Naval architects are using the 2D model for rigorous analysis.
 This includes many real-life scenarios that occur when transporting heavy loads.
-The re-creation of the hatch-cover, tween-deck or the lower-hold of a vessel is commonly undertaken within MBM team of Naval Architects.
-The final results of the Hatch Cover analysis confirm the structural integrity to transport cargo’s in sea going conditions.
+Moreover, the re-engineering of a hatch-cover, tween-deck or the lower-hold of a vessel is commonly undertaken within MBM team of Naval Architects.
+The final results of the Hatch Cover analysis is to confirm the structural integrity to transport cargo’s in sea going conditions.

 • Stage 1 – The Naval Architect requests the Drawings.